coq/ceps/text/000-versioned-stdlib.md

 There is one branch per released major version (the stable branches, which are named v1, v2, v3...) plus the master branch.

-Breaking changes are always done on the master branch only.
+Breaking changes are *always* done on the master branch only.
+When maintainers agree that it is time, the development version (master branch) can become the new stable version: a new branch is created to track this stable version; while breaking changes continue to happen only on master.

-Non-breaking changes are always done on the latest stable branch, then merged into the master branch.
+Non-breaking changes are *always* done on the latest stable branch, then merged into the master branch.
+Minor and patch level releases can happen much more often than major releases and would consist in tagging a specific commit on the latest stable branch and creating an OPAM package.

-All the supported versions of the library (the development version, the stable version and possibly a few legacy versions, i.e. older stable versions) are checked to compile with all the supported versions of Coq (thanks to automatic testing jobs).
+All the supported versions of the library (the development version, the stable version and possibly a few legacy versions, i.e. older stable versions) are checked to compile with all the supported, *more recent*, versions of Coq (thanks to automatic testing jobs).

+This means that newer versions of the library can use newly introduced features of Coq, but that new versions of Coq cannot break compatibility with supported versions of the library.

+There would not be any fixed release schedule to start with: if this is seen like something useful to have, it would have to be discussed and decided by the maintainers once the new development practices are well established.

 ## Distribution